 They can be moved along mitered edges to highlight the miter, ie using 4 stitches, decreasing every 4 rows instead of every 2, allowing for a cabled effect, then moving the cam in 2 sts before continuing.

 The pages below are from Brother machine manuals.
 I don’t believe there ever was a separate manual for the LCs themselves, though they were often sold as a separate accessory.

 from Punchcard Pattern Book vol #4 LC Variations using the point cams

-control for end needle selection on carriages that have the ability works the same way as on knit carriages with same option
+control for end needle selection on carriages that have the ability to work the same way as on knit carriages with the same option

 over the years color varied, but the function remains the same When using extension rails for lace or whenever using 2 carriages, beware not all rails are the same and that may make a difference with some KM model years